← Back to Blog

 How Heritage Status Affects Rentals

-Owning a heritage-designated property means that any changes to the exterior - like replacing windows, updating paint colours, or altering signage - must be approved by the local heritage advisory authority.
-This ensures that the property's historical appearance is maintained.
-While interior changes are less restricted, structural modifications still require additional review to ensure they align with preservation standards.
+Owning a heritage-designated property means that any changes to the exterior, such as replacing windows, updating paint colours, or altering signage, must be approved by the local heritage advisory authority.
+While interior changes are less restricted, structural modifications still require additional review.
+Heritage designation can also impact insurance, with standard policies often not covering risks unique to historical properties.

 Heritage Permits and Preservation Rules